tokuchan/cpp-standards-proposals/constraining-concepts-overload-sets.md

 The third alternative will not be dead-on-arrival, but it will mean that a new syntax for functions will be necessary.
-Such a syntax will have to be distinct from whatever "preferred" and "natural" syntax comes with concepts in an earlier standard.
+Such a syntax will have to be distinct from whatever "preferred" and "natural" syntax comes with Concepts in an earlier standard.

 This makes it starkly apparent that Concepts must have overload constraint support from the onset, otherwise the language will never get it -- the opportunity will be lost.